zemin-xu/zemin-xu.github.io/_posts/2020-11-01-marker-based-augmented-reality.md

 4. **Light Condition**
 Sometimes the situation that the lighting is not ideal will happen, no matter for sample image or for webcam usage.
 5. **Motion Blur**
-A common situation for webcam is that the object will move slowly or fastly sometimes.
+A common situation for webcam is that the object will move slowly or fast sometimes.
 The quality of detection should be considered even the object is moving.
 In this project, I choose a hard book cover with rich details and another with much less interest points as objects to test.

 I choose **SIFT**, **SURF**, **ORB**, **AKAZE** and **BRISK** as the feature detectors and carry out the experiments.